 - Community mindedness

-Whist the program is fundamentally a Pastoral Care program of the College, the experiences incorporate cross-curriculum real-world examples of content covered in the classroom.
+Whist the program is fundamentally a Pastoral and Personal Development program of the College, the experiences incorporate cross-curriculum real-world examples of content covered in the classroom.
 These areas include critical and creative thinking, ethical understanding, Indigenous perspectives of land and country, and sustainability.